ibm-cloud-docs/openwhisk/z_archive_serviceauth.md

 4. Enter a name for your package or use the default name `upload-image`, and click **Next**.

 6. The template requires service credentials from an {{site.data.keyword.cos_full_notm}} service instance.
-In the **{{site.data.keyword.cos_short}}** list, select one of the following options:
+In the **{{site.data.keyword.cos_full_notm}}** list, select one of the following options:
   * **Create an new instance**: If you do not have an existing service instance, select this option to create one.
       1. In the {{site.data.keyword.cos_full_notm}} service instance creation page that opens, create a service instance.
       2. [Create a set of HMAC service credentials](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials).
       3. [Create at least one bucket](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started#gs-create-buckets).
-  * **Input your own credentials**: Select this option to manually enter your own credentials for an {{site.data.keyword.cos_short}} service instance.
+  * **Input your own credentials**: Select this option to manually enter your own credentials for an {{site.data.keyword.cos_full_notm}} service instance.
 The credentials must have HMAC keys and the service instance must have at least one bucket.
-  * **Existing Instances**: If you have any existing {{site.data.keyword.cos_short}} instances, select one of the instances from the list.
+  * **Existing Instances**: If you have any existing {{site.data.keyword.cos_full_notm}} instances, select one of the instances from the list.
 The credentials must have HMAC keys and the service instance must have at least one bucket.

 7. Click **Deploy**.